Telefonica/toolium/docs/bdd_integration.rst

 Toolium defines two tags to configure driver:

-* @reuse_driver: feature tag to indicate that all scenarios in this feature should share the driver.
+* :code:`@reuse_driver`: feature tag to indicate that all scenarios in this feature should share the driver.
 The browser will not be closed between tests.
-* @reset_driver: identifies a scenario that should not reuse the driver.
-The browser will be closed before this test.
+* :code:`@reset_driver`: identifies a scenario that should not reuse the driver.
+The browser will be closed and reopen before this test.
-* @no_browser: identifies a scenario or feature that should not start the driver.
+* :code:`@no_browser`: identifies a scenario or feature that should not start the driver.

 And other scenario tags to configure Appium tests:

-* @no_reset_app: mobile app will not be reset before test (i.e. no-reset Appium capability is set to true)
+* :code:`@no_reset_app`: mobile app will not be reset before test (i.e. no-reset Appium capability is set to true)
-* @reset_app: mobile app will be reset before test (i.e. no-reset and full-reset Appium capabilities are set to false)
+* :code:`@reset_app`: mobile app will be reset before test (i.e. no-reset and full-reset Appium capabilities are set to false)
-* @full_reset_app: mobile app will be full reset before test (i.e. full-reset Appium capability is set to true)
+* :code:`@full_reset_app`: mobile app will be full reset before test (i.e. full-reset Appium capability is set to true)
-* @android_only: identifies a scenario that should only be executed in Android
+* :code:`@android_only`: identifies a scenario that should only be executed in Android
-* @ios_only: identifies a scenario that should only be executed in iOS
+* :code:`@ios_only`: identifies a scenario that should only be executed in iOS

 Behave - Dynamic Environment
 ----------------------------